-The Problem with Iodized Salt
+The Big Problem with Salt You May Not Know

-Another problem with iodized salt is that it contains tons of synthetic chemicals, which are not healthy for the body.
-Back in the 1920s, salt was harvested from the sea.
-It naturally contained the trace mineral iodine.
+Another problem with iodized salt is that it contains tons of synthetic chemicals that are not healthy for the body.
+Back in the 1920s, salt was harvested from the sea and naturally contained the trace mineral iodine.
 Today, iodized salt is no longer naturally harvested because it costs more money.